Looking for eco-friendly disposable nappies? Here are the best eco-friendly nappies we’ve found that actually work.

 Biodegradable items in landfills also release a considerable amount of the greenhouse gas methane.
 All I will say is be skeptical of green claims of biodegradability.

 Can you compost biodegradable nappies?

 You might be tempted to compost nappies labelled as biodegradable instead.
 However, biodegradable is not the same as compostable.

 Even if you were tempted to try out composting, I wouldn’t.
 According to RecycleNow you cannot compost biodegradable nappies in a compost bin as it poses a health risk.

 Some nappy manufacturers say you can compost a biodegradable nappy at home.
 This is as long as you don’t compost soiled nappies.
-As someone who composts, this sounds like total madness.
+As someone who composts, this sounds like a total nightmare.

 If you are using disposables full-time, or even using them part-time, then you’d need a pretty massive composter.
-This would be purely to hold that many nappies over a sustained period, as well as the mixed waste that composters require.
+This would be purely to hold that many nappies over a sustained period, as well as the mixed waste that composters require to work effectively.
 Nappies would take a long time to decompose in a standard composter, so you might end up with an overflowing before long.
 In short, I wouldn’t.